Budibase/website/content/healthcare/templates/hospital-admission-form-template/index.md

 Use our template on your internal devices, or allow patients to complete forms on their own phones and tablets.

-Budibase is the perfect way to build web applications, mobile apps, internal tools, and more.
+Budibase is the perfect way to build web applications and internal tools.

 ![Hospital Admission Form](https://res.cloudinary.com/daog6scxm/image/upload/v1646390217/cms/Hospital_Admission_Form_3_qjxwoq.png "Hospital Admission Form")